 It is important in the context of whistleblowing that workers receive good advice and counselling on both legal and practical matters.
 Even if lay representatives were not designated as potential recipients of concerns, unions could safeguard their members by negotiating protection equivalent to that contained in Section 43D ERA 1996 (‘disclosure to a legal adviser’).
 Thus workers who sought advice from lay officials might be protected by a contractual provision to that effect and those who sought legal advice from the union lawyers would be covered by Section 43D ERA 1996.
 This is in an important matter because, without such a provision, information disclosed externally for the purpose of obtaining non-legal advice would have to satisfy the requirements of Section 43G or 43H ERA 1996.
 Workers need to be offered guidance about a range of potentially contentious matters.
 For example, the legal requirement to have a reasonable belief without conducting their own investigations, whether their disclosure is likely to satisfy the public interest test, and the relevance of good faith.
 We believe that trade unions should negotiate arrangements that encourage staff to raise concerns about alleged wrongdoing when they have a ‘reasonable suspicion’ (see Bolton School v Evans[2006] IRLR 500).
-In terms of non-legal issues, unions can provide practical assistance in drafting letters of concern and may feel it appropriate to counsel against further personal involvement by a member on the grounds of the stress being experienced or anticipated.
+In terms of non-legal issues, unions can provide practical assistance in drafting letters about concerns and may feel it appropriate to counsel against further personal involvement by a member on the grounds of the stress being experienced or anticipated.
 The availability of union advice and counselling would also have advantages for employers as representatives would be obliged to warn about a range of matters.
 For example, the lack of protection for disclosures not made in accordance with the relevant statutory and contractual provisions, the problems involved in maintaining anonymity or confidentiality, and any sanctions likely to be imposed for false and malicious disclosures.

 The most positive way of dealing with conflicting interests at the workplace is to ensure that appropriate dispute resolution mechanisms are in place.
 Currently employment tribunals in whistleblowing cases are only empowered to adjudicate on whether workers have suffered detriment and to afford remedies if they have.
 They cannot investigate whether in fact wrongdoing has incurred and, if so, order rectification.
 Thus workers and unions who are keen to ensure that wrongdoing is dealt with may be willing to participate in alternative processes (Lewis 2013).
 Mediation may well be appropriate as it might enable employers, unions and individuals to reach an acceptable solution in situations where wrongdoing cannot be stopped immediately or only with serious negative consequences for those involved (see the example given above about an employer polluting).
 Although mediation can facilitate the reconciliation of diverse interests, it is accepted that private mediation may not take account of the public interest (other than through the resolution of the dispute itself).
 However, we would argue the public interest is in the eye of the beholder and that it is not something that is normally taken into account by private sector employers who have to give priority to the interests of their shareholders.
 Indeed, whether or not wrongdoing has been dealt with, the need to promote shareholder interests can put pressure on companies to conceal the very fact that it has occurred.